Pioneering Sustainable Lithium

 The Environmental Challenge: A Call to Action

-This uptrend in emissions coincides with a concerning rise in global temperatures.
-The Earth's air temperatures have risen since the Industrial Revolution's dawn.
-While natural phenomena contribute to climatic ebbs and flows, scientists' overwhelming consensus is that human-induced greenhouse gas emissions are the principal culprits behind the warming we are experiencing.
-Data from NASA's Goddard Institute for Space Studies reveals a 1.17°C (2.11°F) increase since the late 19th century, most intensively since 1975.
-Science shows that to avert the worst impacts of climate change and preserve a livable planet, global temperature increase needs to be limited to 1.5°C above pre-industrial levels.
+Science shows that to avoid the most severe impacts of climate change and maintain a habitable planet, we must limit global temperature rises to 1.5°C above pre-industrial levels.
 To keep global warming to no more than 1.5°C – as called for in the Paris Agreement – emissions need to be reduced by 45% by 2030 and reach net zero by 2050.

 Global Land Ocean Temperature Index